TheGammaSqueeze/GammaOS/README.md

 Flashing the custom firmware:
 - Close all command prompt windows from before
-- Navigate to your extracted GammaOS folder
+- Navigate to your extracted GammaOSLite folder
-- Open the FlashPartitions.bat script, it will begin flashing the firmware.
+- Open the FlashPartitions.bat script (or the flashpartitions_with_stock_anbernic_gpu_driver.bat script if you wish to use the stock Anbernic GPU drivers), it will begin flashing the firmware.
 This step can take up to 10 minutes so be patient
 - When the flashing script is complete, the command prompt window will close itself after 60 seconds, you can now reboot your RG405M by pressing the power button once
 - Your device will reboot, and will stay at the Anbernic logo for about 2 minutes before booting into the new firmware for the first time.
 Reboots after this will be much quicker.
 Do not be alarmed by the debug messages warning about unlock and skip verify, this is normal after unlocking the bootloader
-- Congratulations, you are now on GammaOS!
+- Congratulations, you are now on GammaOS Lite!
-- If you are booting back into the stock firmware and not GammaOS, then you may have an incompatible partition layout.
-You can verify this by looking for failures in the log.txt file in your GammaOS folder.
-To overcome this, you will need to flash the stock firmware with the Black-Seraph unbricker and flash GammaOS again.
+**- If you are booting back into the stock firmware and not GammaOS Lite, then you may have an incompatible partition layout.
+You can verify this by looking for failures in the log.txt file in your GammaOSLite folder.
+To overcome this, you will need to flash the stock firmware with the Black-Seraph unbricker and flash GammaOS Lite again.
 Follow these instructions: [Help!
 My device is no longer booting!
-Or I want to go back to Stock OS!](https://github.com/TheGammaSqueeze/GammaOS#help-my-device-is-no-longer-booting-or-i-want-to-go-back-to-stock-os)
+Or I want to go back to Stock OS!](https://github.com/TheGammaSqueeze/GammaOS#help-my-device-is-no-longer-booting-or-i-want-to-go-back-to-stock-os)**

-Instructions - Upgrading to v1.1 from GammaOS v1.0 / Stock OS with unlocked bootloader
+Instructions - Upgrading to GammaOS Lite v1.1 from GammaOS / Stock OS with unlocked bootloader
 ----------------------------

 Video guide here for upgrading your firmware from GammaOS / Modified Stock OS: https://youtu.be/HQuK0o4PrDo